 Operating Revenues.
-Operating Revenues increased by \$1,680,877 from 2020 or 15.18%.
-Four of the five members' consumption increased from 2020.
-The largest customer experienced catastrophic failure at one of its sources, leading to a consumption increase of 18% for that customer.
+Operating Revenues increased by \$572,563 or 4.84%.
+Three of the five members increased their consumption from FY2021/2022 to FY2022/2023.
+The Authority's largest customer increased their consumption by 6.4%.

 Operating Expenses.
-Operating Expenses (excluding depreciation) increased by \$150,756 from 2020 or 2.4%.
-The majority of this increase can be attributed to higher process chemical costs, utilities, and heating fuel costs.
+Operating Expenses (excluding depreciation) increased by \$1,826,334 from FY21/22 or 27.5%.
+The majority of this increase can be attributed to higher process chemical costs, utilities, and moving large operating costs from capital costs to operating costs in the operating capital outlay.